hazelgrove/patterns-agda/README.md

 - [Prelude.agda](Prelude.agda)

 ## Core Definitions
+These files define the basic judgements and functions from the paper.
+The syntax is meant to mirror the on-paper notation as closely as possible, with some small variations because of the limitations of Agda syntax.

 - [core.agda](core.agda) gives the syntax for expressions in Peanut.
 - [value-judgements.agda](value-judgements.agda) defines the the e val and e notintro judgements and proves a few quick lemmas.